huggingface/huggingface.js/packages/tasks/src/tasks/text-to-image/about.md

 ### Data Generation

-Businesses can generate data for their their use cases by inputting text and getting image outputs.
+Businesses can generate data for their use cases by inputting text and getting image outputs.

 ### Immersive Conversational Chatbots